 Cumberland Island Backpacking: Orientation

 Finally, we dock, the boat’s engines reversing as we glide to shore.
-I grab my backpack, turn on my Garmin Oregon 600 GPS, and my boots land on the sandy Cumberland island ground.
+I grab my backpack, turn on my Garmin Oregon 600 GPS, and my boots land on the sandy Cumberland Island ground.
 I’m here.
 I follow the other campers and backpackers into the Sea Camp lodge for a quick orientation and assignment of campsites and backcountry backpacking sites.

 A friendly, witty National Park Service officer leads the orientation.
 She’s terrified of bear, she explains, and Cumberland is the only National Park land with no black or brown bear.
-But, she cautions, the beautiful horses of Cumberland Island are wild, and are to be admired from a safe and respectful distance.
+But, she cautions, the beautiful horses of Cumberland Island are wild and are to be admired from a safe and respectful distance.
 To make sure we’re listening, she proceeds to tell a few grisly tails of tourists who ignored the wild-horse-standoff rules and suffered horse bites requiring umpteen stitches.
 So don’t pet, or feed, the wild horses.
-Noted.
+Duly noted.

 A note regarding backcountry campsite selection for backpackers: the site assignment is random and happens once you’ve arrived on the island and report in at Sea Camp.
-There are three backcountry camp sites, ranging 5.5 miles to 10.5 miles from Sea Camp.
+There are three backcountry campsites, ranging 5.5 miles to 10.5 miles from Sea Camp.
 You’ll want to pack water and supplies assuming you’re hiking to the furthest campsite, just in case.